stephenjsweeney/tbftss/README_DEV.md

 * [9] - Show the current frames per second
 * [0] - Take a screenshot once per second, saving to /tmp/tbftss on Linux.

+By default, the game will output WARN level messages, or greater.
+To see INFO level messages, you can use:

+`./tbftss -info`

+Note that using `-debug` will automatically output DEBUG level messages.